mzipay/Aglyph/README.txt

 (2) Run "python setup.py test".
 (3) Run "python setup.py install".

+Alternatively, install into a virtualenv using "pip install Aglyph".

 Verify that the installation was successful by importing the 'aglyph' module from a Python interpreter:

 >>> import aglyph